 Introducing: The City of Ur

 As Uruk’s power grew less and began to fade in the late third millennium B.C. when another ancient Mesopotamian City started to gain influence and was on the rise.
 Ur, was founded during the fourth millennium B.C.
 By the year 2000 B.C it had grown into a prosperous Sumerian port, and where 60,000 people would call home.
-The markets of Ur benefited from its location, and were able to pull in trade from the Mediterranean, the Persian Gulf, and India.
+The markets of Ur benefited from its location and were able to pull in trade from the Mediterranean, the Persian Gulf, and India.
 At its peak, Ur was the home of the empire and inhabited by rulers and powerful priests.
 Following in Uruks footsteps, after centuries had passed, Ur began to fade away; being remembered most as Ur of the Chaldees; birthplace of biblical patriarch, Abraham.

 When archeologists finally began to explore what was once Ur in the nineteenth century, English Scholar, Leonard Woolley, began to uncover a series of magnificent discoveries.
 An enormous ziggurat temple erected by Sumerian ruler, Ur-Nammu, was the focal point of the excavation site.
 The temple housed a shrine paying tribute to Ur’s patron deity, moon god Nanna.
 While exploring the grounds surrounding the temple, Wooley began to uncover fascinating historical discoveries!
 What did he find, you ask?!
 Hundreds of buried tombs!!!
 These ancient tombs dated back to an era even earlier than the construction of the ziggurat itself and offered incredible artifacts.
 Some of these artifacts include a hammered gold helmet, a gold dagger, a gold bull’s head, and even ancient gaming boards!
 (Daniels; p.11)

 What Rises, Falls